Batyr-Meredov/outfit_generator/README.md

 #### Open your browser and go to http://localhost:8188

-#### backend service running on port 8000, you can also check http://localhost:8000
+#### backend service running on port 8000 http://localhost:8000 and frontend you can also check http://localhost:5173